kyma-project/istio/docs/contributor/draft/rate-limiting-poc/06-sum-up-rate-limiting.md

 # Valkey

-Valkey is a drop-in replacement for Redis, fully compatible with Envoys ratelimit service, does not have the key size limitation, and is considered stable.
+Valkey is a drop-in replacement for Redis, fully compatible with Envoys ratelimit service, considered stable, it does not have the key size limitation.
 It is also possible to deploy it in the Kyma cluster.
 Currently, it might be the only working option for rate limiting in Kyma.